 Use a food thermometer to check if the internal temperature of chicken wings has reached 165 °F. This step is to ensure the chicken wings are cooked thoroughly.
 Then take them out slowly and enjoy them with your favorite dipping sauce.
 Vola, there you have it!

 Cooking equipment such as air fryers is slowly replacing ovens in modern houses and apartments where the kitchen space is not suitable for an oven.

 The air fryer is great for chicken wings.
 You will be surprised how much of a good job this kitchen appliance can do when it comes to making chicken wings.

 Cooking with an air fryer is healthy because no grease and oil is needed.
 Also, the wings are as good as oven-baked chicken wings, if not better.

 An air fryer needs very little time to heat up.
 Turn it on at 400°F for 5 minutes, and you are ready to go.

 While waiting for the oven to heat up, mix the chicken wings in a large bowl and slowly add the ingredient list above.
 Stir the chicken wings 10-20 times and let them sit so the wings can absorb the seasoning.

 Step 3: Bake The Chicken Wings

-First of all, preheat the air fryer to 400°F. Then open the drawer and take the chicken wings nicely without putting them on top of each other.
-Afterward, you raise the air fryer temperature to 400°F and cook for 20 minutes.
+Open the drawer and put the chicken wings in nicely without stacking them on top of each other.
+Afterward, cook them for 20 minutes at 400°F.